brikis98/yevgeniy-brikman-homepage/_posts/2017-06-21-the-managers-path.md

 ## One-on-ones

 * The book presents a strong case for having regular one-on-ones.
-* Few of my own managers ever did that for me, and those that did didn't know how to run a one-on-one effectively, and I think my career suffered as a result.
+* Few of my own managers ever did that for me, and those that did, didn't know how to run a one-on-one effectively, and I think my career suffered as a result.
 * The ideas for one-on-ones in this book seem useful, especially on a) not using them as purely status meetings and b) on keeping a running document with notes of what you discussed in each meeting.

 ## Giving feedback as a leader